 Type of Participants Total F1a.
-TOTAL number of voters participating: All voters who participated in the election, including all categories of voters F1b.
-Voted at a physical polling place on Election Day: All voters who cast ballots in person on Election Day, not including provisional ballots or absentee ballots dropped off at the polls.
+TOTAL number of voters who cast a ballot that was counted: All voters who voted in the election, including all categories of voters listed below.
+F1b.
+Voters who cast a ballot at a physical polling place on Election Day, and whose ballots were counted: All voters who cast ballots in person on Election Day, not including provisional ballots or mail ballots dropped off at the polls.
 F1c.
-UOCAVA voters who voted via absentee or FWAB: All voters who are covered by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and participated using either a transmitted absentee ballot or a Federal Write-in Absentee Ballot (FWAB).
+UOCAVA voters who cast a ballot via absentee or FWAB, and whose ballots were counted : All voters who are covered by the Uniformed and Overseas Citizens Absentee Voting Act (UOCAVA) and who used either a transmitted absentee ballot or a Federal Write-in Absentee Ballot (FWAB).
 F1d.
-Voted using a domestic civilian by-mail ballot: All voters who cast ballots using a by-mail absentee ballot.
+Voters who cast a domestic civilian by-mail ballot, and whose ballots were counted : All voters who voted using a by-mail absentee ballot.
+This should not include voters whose jurisdictions conduct elections entirely by mail; those voters are reported in F1g.
 F1e.
-Voted using a provisional ballot: All voters who participated using a provisional ballot and were given credit for voting in the vote history file.
+Voters who cast a provisional ballot, and whose ballots were counted: All voters who cast a provisional ballot that was counted, either partially or in full.
 F1f.
-Voted at an in-person early voting location: All voters who participated in the election in person prior to Election Day.
+Voters who cast a ballot at an in-person early voting location, and whose ballots were counted: All voters who participated in the election in person prior to Election Day.
 This includes in-person early voting or in-person absentee voting.
 F1g.
-Voted by mail in a vote by mail jurisdiction: All voters who cast ballots in a vote-by-mail precinct.
+Voters who cast a by-mail ballot in a jurisdiction that conducts elections entirely by mail, and whose ballots were counted: All voters who cast ballots in a jurisdiction that uses an all-vote-by-mail system (i.e. sends a mail ballot to every registered voter).
+This should not include voters who used a domestic civilian by-mail ballot; those voters are reported in F1d.
 F1h.
 Other: F1 Comments:

 F2.
-Source of Data on Total Participation in the 2018 Election
+Source of Data on Total Participation in the 2020 Election

-For question F2, indicate the source that was used for the total number participants entered in question F1.
+For question F2, indicate the source that was used for the total number of participants entered in question F1.
 (Select only one source.)

-Source of Participation Data

-F2a.
-Poll books and number of by-mail/provisional participants:

-Number of voters checked off by poll workers or who signed poll books at physical polling places plus the number of UOCAVA and other by-mail or early voters.

-F2b.
-Number of ballots counted:

-Participation is based on the number of ballots counted at precincts and/or at a central location (including UOCAVA and other by-mail or early vote ballots).
+- Poll books and number of by-mail/provisional participants: Number of voters checked off by poll workers or who signed poll books at physical polling places plus the number of UOCAVA and other by-mail or early voters. - Number of ballots counted: Participation is based on the number of ballots counted at precincts and/or at a central location (including UOCAVA and other by-mail or early vote ballots). - Vote history: Participation is based on the number of voters generated after "vote history" has been added. - Votes cast: Participation is based on the number of votes cast for the highest office on the ballot.

-F2c.
-Vote history:

-Participation is based on the number of voters generated after "vote history" has been added.

-F2d.
-Votes cast:

-Participation is based on the number of votes cast for the highest office on the ballot.

-F2e.
-Other:

-F2 Comments: